NSW Health has been notified of new venues of concern across NSW that are associated with confirmed cases of COVID-19.

 Anyone who attended the following venue at the time listed is a

 close contact and must get tested and isolate for 14 days since they were there, regardless of the result.
 NSW Health sends a text message to people who have checked in at close-contact venues with further information.
-We also make a follow-up call to close contacts to discuss the isolation and testing requirements.
+We also contact close contacts to advise of isolation and testing requirements.

 To view these new venues, please visit the